Pseudo-Bayesian Optimization: Empirical Evaluations

 \section{Empirical Evaluations}

-In this section, we perform extensive empirical experiments on a wide range of tasks: a toy example for testing the quality of uncertainty quantification of surrogates, $4$ synthetic black-box function optimizations, $4$ hyperparameter tuning tasks, and $2$ robotic tasks.
-All of these tasks are challenging and contain many local minima.
-The baseline models we consider in all the tasks comprise the standard BO, Random Search (RS) \cite{bergstra2012random}, SMAC, TPE, BORE, and LFBO.
+In this section, we perform extensive empirical experiments on a wide range of tasks: a toy example for testing the quality of UQ, $4$ synthetic black-box function optimization problems, $4$ hyperparameter tuning tasks, and $2$ robotic tasks.
+All these tasks are challenging and contain many local minima.
+The baseline models we consider in all the tasks comprise the standard BO, Random Search (RS) \cite{bergstra2012random}, SMAC \cite{hutter2011sequential}, TPE \cite{bergstra2011algorithms}, BORE \cite{tiao2021bore}, and LFBO \cite{song2022general}.
 In particular, BO is implemented using BoTorch \cite{balandat2020botorch}, and SMAC is implemented using AutoML \cite{JMLR:v23:21-0888}.
-In the large scale robotic experiments \ref{subsec: robotic arm} and \ref{subsec: trajectory}, we also include TuRBO for comparison.

-For acquisition function, BO, SMAC, and our PseudoBO variants use EI; TPE, BORE are designed to model PI; LFBO models EI; TuRBO is designed optimally with Thompson sampling.
+For AF, the benchmarks BO, SMAC, and our PseudoBO variants use EI; TPE, BORE are designed to model PI; LFBO models EI.
 Additional details regarding our experiments can be found in Appendix \ref{appendix: exp details}.